meta-pytorch/executorch-examples/program-data-separation/cpp/lora_example/quick_start.md

 RSS after prompt prefill: 7941.667969 MiB
 RSS after finishing text generation: 7941.667969 MiB
 ```
-There is about ~1.4GB memory increase between running the two models.
+There is about ~1GB memory increase between running the two models.
-~1GB comes from embeddings that are not lowered to XNNPACK (and currently are not shared).
+Most of that comes from embeddings that are not lowered to XNNPACK (and currently are not shared).
 This can be alleviated by quantizing the embeddings by adding the config `quantization.embedding_quantize=\'4,32\'` to the export command.
-~40MB comes from running the non-lora model, to running the lora model.
+~40MB comes from the adapter weights of the lora model.

 You can see the difference without weight-sharing by removing the flag `-DEXECUTORCH_XNNPACK_ENABLE_WEIGHT_CACHE=True` from `build_example.sh`.
 Expect to see almost double the memory usage, ie. ~14-15GB instead of ~8GB.